+It's now going to be impossible to write here when I'm imagining myself riding Masen.
+It's been three months since my last sexual contact when I vowed to keep my work and my private life separate.
 I will never get involved with someone I work with again.
-I reinforce that idea in my head and sigh, closing the document down.
-I shoot off a quick message to say I love where this is going with the build up of tension and I say I'm going home to write as I hear the click of Masen's office door.
+Reinforcing the idea in my head, I sigh and close the document down, shooting off a quick message to say I love where this is story going with the build up of tension.
+I'm ready to go home and write when I hear the click of Masen's office door.

 By the time I shut down, he's already standing there, waiting for me to leave.
-I want to say something about last night but the words don't come, so I stand and he holds his arm out for me to lead the way.
+I want to say something about last night but the right words escape me, so I stand and he holds his arm out for me to lead the way.

-"Thank you Masen," I respond, hoping he'll read from those three words that I value the fact that he has acted professionally and moved on without giving up my secret.
-It's another reason to keep this friendship going.
+"Thank you, Masen," I respond, hoping he'll read from those three words that I value the fact that he has acted professionally and moved on without giving up my secret.
+It's another reason to keep our friendship going.